- The University of North Carolina at Chapel Hill says it welcomes a federal investigation

 In a separate complaint filed with the Education Department, the women say the school also violated federal laws requiring universities to fully disclose crimes on campus.

-School administrators have disputed the cavalier attitude toward sexual assault alleged by the students, noting that UNC has removed sexual violence cases from the list of concerns handled by the school's student-run honor court and appointed an administrator to deal directly with victims.
+School administrators have disputed the cavalier attitude toward sexual assault alleged by the students, noting that the university has removed sexual violence cases from the list of concerns handled by the student honor court and appointed an administrator to deal directly with victims.

 Another of the complainants, Andrea Pino, said she hopes the case will spark a change in how all schools respond to complaints of sexual violence among students.

 "I hope that this will serve as a wake-up call to not just UNC, but universities across the country," she said.
 "The time has come for all survivors of sexual violence to demand change and justice."